Making the waterways more accessible for all

 Our members

-Our members are all people living with a disability or long-term health condition, and/or their carer(s).
+Membership is open to all, disabled and non-disabled.
+Our members come from all walks of life, not just those who are living with a disability or long-term health condition.
 The Accessible Waterways Association fully recognises that not all disabilities are obvious, labelled or even diagnosed.
 We strive to be inclusive and to understand and reflect the interests of all our members.

 We have a board of Directors who have been selected for their expertise and experience in a diverse range of relevant issues.